Finance Act (No. 2) 2024

 Overview

-The Finance (No. 2) Bill 2024 makes various changes to UK tax laws, affecting income tax, capital gains tax (CGT), stamp duty land tax (SDLT), inheritance tax (IHT), corporation tax, and Value Added Tax (VAT).
-It also introduces measures related to financial services, energy levies, and tax avoidance.
+The Finance (No. 2) Bill 2024 makes various changes to UK tax laws, affecting income tax, capital gains tax (CGT), stamp duty land tax (SDLT), inheritance tax (IHT), corporation tax, and value-added tax (VAT).
+It also introduces new measures relating to financial services and aims to prevent tax avoidance.

 Description